christian-deeplearner/dog-breed-flask-app/README.md

 # Dog Breed Classifier
 This simple web app take an uploaded user image of a dog and returns the predicted breed of it based on 133 different dog breeds.
 You can view the app [here](https://cnn-dog-breed-7yqyr6ojaq-uw.a.run.app).
+Flask app based off [The brilliant beginner’s guide to model deployment](https://heartbeat.fritz.ai/brilliant-beginners-guide-to-model-deployment-133e158f6717) and Google Cloud Run Flask starter.

 ----